Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 Garmin HRM-Dual

-The simple choice if you only need real-time heart-rate broadcasting to Garmin, Zwift, gym equipment, or apps.
+Buy this if you only need reliable heart-rate broadcasting to Garmin, Zwift, gym equipment, cycling computers, or fitness apps.

 Polar H10 heart rate monitor chest strap